-Cellectar Biosciences, Inc. (the Company, our, we) is a late-stage clinical biopharmaceutical company focused on the discovery, development and commercialization of drugs for the treatment of cancer leveraging our proprietary phospholipid drug conjugateTM (PDCsTM) delivery platform that specifically targets cancer cells and deliver improved efficacy and better safety as a result of fewer off-target effects.
+Cellectar Biosciences, Inc. (Cellectar or the Company) is a late-stage clinical biopharmaceutical company focused on the discovery, development and commercialization of drugs for the treatment of cancer, leveraging our proprietary phospholipid drug conjugateTM (PDCTM) delivery platform that specifically targets cancer cells and delivers improved efficacy and better safety as a result of fewer off-target effects.

-The Company has incurred losses since inception in devoting substantially all of its efforts toward research and development and has an accumulated deficit of approximately \$179,499,000 as of December 31, 2022.
-During the year ended December 31, 2022, the Company generated a net loss of approximately \$28,601,000 and the Company expects that it will continue to generate operating losses for the foreseeable future.
-However, the Company believes that its cash balance as of December 31, 2022 is adequate to fund its basic budgeted operations into the fourth quarter of 2023.
+The Company has incurred losses since inception in devoting substantially all of its efforts toward research and development and has an accumulated deficit of approximately \$217,483,000 as of December 31, 2023.
+During the year ended December 31, 2023, the Company generated a net loss of approximately \$37,983,000 and the Company expects that it will continue to generate operating losses for the foreseeable future.
+The Company believes that its cash balance as of December 31, 2023, when combined with funds generated by the exercise of warrants in January 2024 (see Note 13), is adequate to fund its basic budgeted operations into the fourth quarter of 2024.

-In October 2022, the Company completed a registered direct offering and concurrent private placement of shares of the Company's common stock, prefunded warrants and common warrants.
-The offering and private placements resulted in total gross proceeds of approximately \$10.7 million with net proceeds to the Company of approximately \$9.6 million after deducting estimated offering expenses (see Note 8).
 The Company's ability to execute its current operating plan depends on its ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or other source of capital.
 The Company plans to continue actively pursuing financing alternatives, however, there can be no assurance that it will obtain the necessary funding, raising substantial doubt about the Company's ability to continue as a going concern within one year of the date these financial statements are issued.
 The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.